-The MCO may include mail-order pharmacies in its pharmacy Network, but the MCO must not require Members to use a mail-order pharmacy Provider except in its specialty pharmacy network when a drug is available only from a mail-order pharmacy.
+The MCO may include mail-order pharmacies in its pharmacy Network; but must not require Members to use a mail-order pharmacy Provider.

 The MCO must not charge a Member who opts to use a mail-order pharmacy Provider any fees for using this service, including postage or handling for standard or expedited deliveries.
 The MCO must implement a process to ensure that Members receive free outpatient pharmaceutical deliveries from community retail pharmacies in the SA or through other methods approved of by HHSC.
 The MCO must not substitute mail-order delivery for delivery from a qualified community retail pharmacy Provider unless requested by the Member.
 The MCO's process must be submitted to HHSC for review using HHSC's provided template and include all qualified community retail pharmacies identified by HHSC.
 The MCO must obtain HHSC approval before implementing the process.